matthova/design-systems-blog/README.md

 The goal of this blog is to:
   1. Talk about what helped me get up to speed with implementing page layouts in css.
-  2. Talk about how to set up a theme to be consumed by styled-components and styled-system.
+  2. Talk about how we used object key syntax to implement a theme with by styled-components and styled-system.
-  3. Brain-dump some things so that I don't forget 🧠.
+  3. Talk about implementing responsive layouts using a window resize listener and the theme's breakpoint definitions

 ## Some background
 April 2018 I began my work at Oqton as a front-end engineer.
 Like many engineers working at startups, I came onboard with the understanding that my job would involve writing code, but the specifics would change as the company’s goals evolved.
 Before working at Oqton, my experience with css was very minimal.
 I generally felt okay modifying existing css, but I would hesitate if you were to ask me to implement any large feature to match a design specification.
 At some point during the first week, I noticed a bug in the UI that was only happening on Firefox.
 I did a bit of googling, wrote a few lines of css, and was very proud of myself when I was able to make a PR that addressed the issue.
 As the app evolved, our UI-Lead (who had been doing most of the css to this point) had assigned me a few more css-related tickets.
 I was frustrated by how long it took me to implement designs that, on first-glance, I considered “so simple”.

 # FLEXBOX-ZOMBIES
 While googling furiously to find the solution to a css-problem I was stuck on, I came upon the site [Flexbox-Zombies](https://mastery.games/p/flexbox-zombies).
 They didn’t have an immediate solution to my problem, but they did completely change the way that I approach css.
 This site offers an amazing (free) course that teaches you step-by-step how to use flexbox.
 I can’t say this enough:
 **Flexbox-Zombies has been one of the most useful learning resources in my career and I recommend it to anyone who uses css.**

 After completing the flexbox-zombies course, I became more confident in fixing css and even implementing new features.

 Our UI-Lead had mentioned that we were potentially looking to hire another UI engineer.
 He had mentioned that the candidate would either be focusing on business-logic or design-system implementation.
 By this time I had cut my teeth on a few more css-related tickets.
 I wondered if I had the skills necessary to implement the styling for our app.
 I offered that I would be interested in taking ownership of our style implementation and beginning the work in making an official design system for our UI team.

 # Tools we use(d) to set up our design system
-  We had started out using Rebass (v2) for styling all of our React components.
+  We had started out using [Rebass](https://rebassjs.org/) (v2) for styling all of our React components.
 Rebass is a great library and I would highly recommend it as a starting point for any design system.
 One downside (as I'll discuss later) is that Rebass's standard configuration requires that you use array syntax for your font-sizes, spacing, and breakpoint props.
 # Tools we use
   ## Styled Components
-We utilize the StyledComponents library to write CSS-in-JS for our app’s components.
+We utilize the [Styled Components](https://www.styled-components.com/) library to write CSS-in-JS for our app’s components.
   ## Styled System
-This library is great for creating easy-to-use props for consuming your themed components.
+The [Styled System](https://styled-system.com/) library is great for creating easy-to-use props for consuming your themed components.

 I had started writing about how we set up our design-system, but to be honest there are already quite a few amazing tutorials that explain how to set up an app with Styled Components and Styled System: https://github.com/styled-system/styled-system#further-reading.
 I would absolutely encourage your to check those out.